ibm-cloud-docs/pattern-vpc-security/overview.md

  - **{{site.data.keyword.keymanagementservicelong_notm}}** - Applicable in situations where key storage security requirements are not highly critical and where a multi-tenant solution is sufficient.
 This capability is commonly referred to as Bring Your Own Key (BYOK) and it is certified to meet the Federal Information Processing Standard (FIPS)-140-2 level 3, hardware security module (HSM) requirements,

- - **Hyper Protect Crypto Service** - HPCS provides Key Management Services with the highest level of security and control offered by any cloud provider in the industry.
-It uses a dedicated (single-tenant) FIPS 140-2 Level 4 certified Hardware Security Module and supports customer-managed master keys, giving the customer exclusive control of the entire key hierarchy.
-HPCS is specifically recommended for financial service,
+ - **Hyper Protect Crypto Service** - {{site.data.keyword.hsplatform}} provides Key Management Services with the highest level of security and control offered by any cloud provider in the industry.
+It uses a dedicated (single-tenant) FIPS 140-2 Level 4 certified Hardware Security Module and supports customer-managed master keys, giving the customer exclusive control of the entire key hierarchy. {{site.data.keyword.hsplatform}} is specifically recommended for financial service,

- - **{{site.data.keyword.Bluemix_notm}} Native HPCS with Unified Key Orchestrator** - This particular variant of the HPCS key management solution noted directly above add the ability to manage key across various clouds in addition to {{site.data.keyword.Bluemix_notm}}, and
+ - **{{site.data.keyword.Bluemix_notm}} Native {{site.data.keyword.hsplatform}} with Unified Key Orchestrator** - This particular variant of the {{site.data.keyword.hsplatform}} key management solution noted directly above add the ability to manage key across various clouds in addition to {{site.data.keyword.Bluemix_notm}}, and

  - **Customer or 3rd Party Key Management Solution** - May be applicable when a customer is using an external or 3rd party solution in a hybrid or multi-cloud environment.